Tucson-based Steff and the Articles are giving Phoenix fans a first listen

 "I’m really glad the album had a few different ears on it, and I think the combo paid off," says Koeppen.

-New Times is excited to premiere another new song from the upcoming album called "Fate is Fame."
+is excited to premiere another new song from the upcoming album called "Fate is Fame."
 Listen below.

 "It points at how easy it is for us to define and redefine ourselves through social media profiles and the way many of us creatives frame our worlds to make them look a certain way," Koeppen says.